 Learning to loosen up and accept aspects of the social world for what they were

 I don't know how much this affected my outer results, but it made social situations subjectively more enjoyable and easier to handle.
 I used to be more tightly wound.
 I got annoyed in settings where everyone was being loud and thoughtless and goofy, and not following what I saw as the "rules", like rowdy group conversations.
-A weight was lifted when I learned to go with the flow and accept that not every social situation will be calm, orderly, or intellectual, but that they can be fun in their own way.
+A weight was lifted when I learned to go with the flow and accept that not every conversation will be calm, orderly, or intellectual, but that they can be fun in their own way.
 These articles go into more detail:

 So those are the factors that I think made the biggest difference in my social skills when I was first improving them.
 Like I said, they weren't the only ones.
 It was a lot of small changes that added up.
 You could go to any random article on this site and it will have ideas in it that helped me at some point.